aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create the notification pipeline comparing average CPU data with the thresholds
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 At this point, you should have both a stream of the 30 seconds average CPU metrics coming from Apache Kafka, and a set of "per-device" thresholds stored in the PostgreSQL database.
-This section showcases how you can compare the usage with the thresholds and send a slack notification identifying anomaly situations of when the usage is exceeding the thresolds.
+This section showcases how you can compare the usage with the thresholds and send a slack notification identifying anomaly situations of when the usage is exceeding the thresholds.

 .. mermaid::